Reproducible Model Selection Using Bagged Posteriors: Theory and methodology

-The interpretation is as follows: $\modelmismatch(f) \approx 0$ indicates no evidence of mismatch; $\modelmismatch(f) > 0$ (respectively, $\modelmismatch(f) < 0$) indicates the standard posterior is overconfident (respectively, under-confident); $\modelmismatch(f)= \nan$ indicates that either there is severe model--data mismatch or the required asymptotic assumptions do not hold (for example, due to multimodality in the posterior or small sample size).
-Note that we take $\bsnumobs = \numobs$ when computing $v_{\numobs}^{\bbsym}$ because that is how the mismatch index is defined in \citet{Huggins:2019:BayesBagI}, motivated by it being an appropriate default choice when using BayesBag for parameter inference or prediction.
-It is an appropriate choice in the model selection setting as well since we recommend $\bsnumobs = \numobs$ as the default, although a similar index could be defined for another choice of $\bsnumobs$.
-We refer the interested reader to \citet{Huggins:2019:BayesBagI} for more detailed justification and a description of the non-asymptotic version of $\modelmismatch$.
+The interpretation is as follows: $\modelmismatch(f) \approx 0$ indicates no evidence of mismatch; $\modelmismatch(f) > 0$ (respectively, $\modelmismatch(f) < 0$) indicates the Bayes posterior is overconfident (respectively, under-confident); $\modelmismatch(f)= \nan$ indicates that either there is severe model--data mismatch or the required asymptotic assumptions do not hold (for example, due to multimodality in the posterior or small sample size).
+We refer the interested reader to \citet{Huggins:2019:BayesBagI} for more justification and description of a non-asymptotic version of $\modelmismatch$.